KevinHuang8/DATT/README.md

 - `cntrl_config` : Default controller configurations are in `./controllers/cntrl_config.py`.
 In this field, you make a preset of the default configurations and add them to `./controllers/cntrl_config_presets.py`.
 You add the preset name from the preset file in this field.
 - `env_config` is the same as config during training
 - `ref` : reference trajectory to be tracked by the controller
+- `seed` : seed of a particular trajectory family you want to use.

 ### PID
 ```bash